 Future income expectations

-When consumers believe future income will increase, they tend to save less and increase current consumption.
+When consumers believe future disposable income will increase, they tend to save less and increase current consumption.
 They are optimistic about their future income and job security.

 This situation usually occurs during economic expansion.
 An increase in consumption spurs AD and shifts the curve to the right.